Slimm6/Google-Calendar-Manager/README.md

 The Functionality and Set-Up of the Google Sheet can be found below.

 # Functionality
 Through this application, you can easily create and verify events.
 All information that is inputted into the Google Form will automatically fill up the Google Sheet.
+The Google Sheet contains a **Verification** and a **Mark as Incomplete** column with check boxes.
+Functionality is listed below:

 - you can check off boxes in the **Verification** section.
 This will cause the event to appear on the Google Calendar.
 Events that have the check removed will be taken off of the calendar.
 - You can also check off boxes in the **Mark as Incomplete** section.
 This makes events on the calendar private, meaning only people with edit access of the calendar can see it.
 Private events are marked as red while Public events are marked as green.